 7 Popular Types Of Podcast Formats For Business

 As the podcast train is continuing to gain significant momentum, it’s important to channel your marketing efforts appropriately.
 The style you opt for should align with the ethics of your brand or business, or compliment your product or service.
-If you aren’t quite sure which to choose from, here are a few of the most commonly used podcast formats seen in 2020.
+If you aren’t quite sure which to choose from, here are a few of the most commonly used podcast formats.

 #1: One On One Interviews - After a brief guest introduction served with a side of banter, the host usually takes over asking questions to guide the conversation around the episode’s topic in order to unpack the guest’s stories and lessons.
 It’s usually considered an “easier” format that takes the pressure off a one sided commentary on the host’s behalf.